-In practice, WGIMT works towards these objectives with a particular focus on species recognition, discrimination, and identification of marine metazoan zooplankton (i.e. animals that drift with ocean currents).
-Closely allied with this are more specific goals, including the detection of cryptic species and determination of the evolutionary/systematic relationships between pelagic metazoan species.
+WGIMT works towards these objectives with a particular focus on species recognition, discrimination, and identification of marine zooplankton.
+Related goals include the detection of cryptic species and determination of the evolutionary/systematic relationships between pelagic zooplankton species.

-WGIMT seeks to contribute to the ICES mission to analyze, recognize, and understand changes in community structure, species diversity, and species phenology and productivity.
-Furthermore, the group contributes through understanding and predicting how these characteristics will affect foodwebs and trophic relationships as well as the transfers and cycles of nutrients, chemical elements, energy, and biological production.
+The group contributes to ICES mission to analyze, recognize, and understand changes in community structure, species diversity, and species phenology and productivity.
+Furthermore, work is done on understanding and predicting how these characteristics will affect foodwebs and trophic relationships as well as the transfers and cycles of nutrients, chemical elements, energy, and biological production.

 Membership of WGIMT includes experts who use molecular approaches and techniques to examine a broad range of research topics in zooplankton systematics, ecology, and evolution – including taxonomy, population genetics, phylogeography, trophic relationships, predator–prey interactions, and phylogeny.
 The experts seek to promote the group's work through participation in international conferences.